gcioffi/TLIO/README.md

 - Use the script ```compare_sim_and_real_trajs.py``` to plot sim and real trajectories before and after rotation alignment.

-This script takes as input the angle **theta** which is the rotation offset along the gravity between real and sim.
-It uses this theta to rotate the real imu to the sim imu frame.
+This script takes as input the angle **theta** which is the rotation offset along the gravity between *real* and *sim*.
+It uses this theta to rotate the real imu to the simulated imu frame.

 Use the plots before alignment to estimate **theta**.